Download the entire article here: Shogren_How to calculate when Jesus will come

 He or she has a basic underlying theological structure (often a dispensationalist or “Left Behind” scenario) which cannot be questioned; is certain that we are in the End Times; strikingly adept at managing high volumes of data, be it from the Bible text, world news, or other information; focused on minute details which the rest of us don’t see or value; may claim that invisible human or extraterrestrial forces are really running the world; acknowledges that Jesus told us not to set dates, but has a clever way to get around that prohibition; uses past events to prove that their “system” explains things, but cannot seem capable of predicting future ones, except by luck; justifies their failures and set new predictions without losing their basic confidence in their method; claims to be humble, but cannot get along with people outside a small circle; uses insulting language; exhibits high self-confidence on the one hand, but is defensive on the other.

 Now, I have seen the above characteristics time and again, so I believe that what follows is not an example of Texas Sharpshooting.
-For the past three months or so, I have been interacting with a minor-league prophecy proponent who is announcing far and wide that the rapture will take place on September 13, 2015 [I am rushing to publish this essay before the 13th, so that it won’t look like 20/20 hindsight on my part].
-Name and details are changed.
+For the past three months or so, I have been interacting with a minor-league prophecy proponent who is announcing far and wide that the rapture will take place on September 13, 2015.
+Ted’s name and details are changed.
 Although I did not feel obligated to do so, I sought and received “Ted’s” permission to write up a case study of him and his methods.